Shwetha21/InvestmentTracker/README.md

 #### Output Sprint 1 Review

-* List Of Sprint Backlog items that were completed:
+* List of Sprint Backlog items that were completed:
     * Console App created to start the Project.
     * Investment class and expenditure class Added.
     * Class Library created to add the business layer.